ThejeshRavi/Walmart-sales-analysis/README.md

 4. **Feature Engineering**: Add calculated metrics like `Total Amount`.
 5. **Database Load**: Insert cleaned data into MySQL and PostgreSQL.
 6. **SQL Analysis**: Write queries to analyze sales trends, best-sellers, and profit margins.
-7. **Documentation**: Maintain clear notes and publish the project on GitHub.

 ---